swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/hosts_instructors_checklist.md

 #### Instructor Checklist

-The Program Manager or Workshop Administrator will introduce workshop hosts and instructors.
+The Program Manager or Workshop Administration Team will introduce workshop hosts and instructors.

 **Before the workshop, instructors will**

 * Decide on the order of the lessons and who will teach what modules
-* Set up the workshop website using the [workshop template](https://github.com/carpentries/workshop-template) and send to the Carpentries Workshop Administrator.
+* Set up the workshop website using the [workshop template](https://github.com/carpentries/workshop-template) and send to the Carpentries Workshop Administration Team.
 Detailed instructions are in this repo's [README](https://github.com/carpentries/workshop-template#workshop-template).
 * Create an [Etherpad](https://pad.carpentries.org/) for the workshop
 * Assist the host in recruiting helpers if possible
 * Assist the host in ensuring the workshop location is accessible